acsone/acsone.recipe.odoo.pydev/README.rst

 and debug your `Odoo <https://www.odoo.com>`_ server as well as your own addons.

-The generated project fully configured so as to support pep8 import checks, auto completion
+The generated project is fully configured, including a preset PYTHONPATH so as to support debugging, pep8 import checks, auto completion

 How to use it
 =============